 Danielle Harel and Celeste Hirschman’s partnership began over a decade ago when they met at a sexological bodywork certification training program.
 Bonding over their backgrounds in human sexuality studies and desire to help others experience more fulfilling relationships, they partnered to create a revolutionary new approach to sex and relationship coaching.

-From their experiences in social work, different modalities of training, and with clients in session, they began to realize that some work in the realm of sex and relationships was beyond the boundaries of traditional therapy.
-At the same time, they found that sexological bodywork and sex surrogacy had much broader boundaries, but still left a lot of the important aspects of sex and relationships out of the picture.
+Together, they identified a gap in the industry: Some of their clients’ challenges required experiential approaches that could go far beyond what traditional talk-based therapies offered.
+At the same time, after teaching and practicing sexological bodywork for five years, Danielle and Celeste found that sexological bodywork and sex surrogacy had much broader boundaries, but still left many important aspects of sex and relationships out of the picture.

 The duo decided to team up and create the Somatica Method by leveraging their unique expertise — Danielle has a PhD in human sexuality, a graduate degree in clinical social work, and a bachelor’s degree in psychology and educational counseling; Celeste has a Master’s degree in human sexuality studies, a bachelor’s in women’s studies, and a background in research on adolescent sexual development.

 Based on the belief that the skills required to make physical and emotional connections are learnable and teachable, the Somatica Method allows clients to practice real-time intimacy.
 It’s a holistic approach to sex and relationship coaching that covers emotions, communication, passion and sexual pleasure — while consciously maintaining boundaries that ensure the client and practitioner feel safe and comfortable.